Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Abstract

 \section{Abstract}

-In this paper, we consider the maximum a posteriori (MAP) estimation for the multiple measurement vectors (MMV) problem with application to direction-of-arrival (DOA) estimation, which is classically formulated as a regularized least-squares (LS) problem with an $\ell_{2,0}$-norm constraint, and derive an equivalent mixed-integer semidefinite program (MISDP) reformulation.
-The proposed MISDP reformulation can be exactly solved by a generic MISDP solver using a semidefinite programming (SDP) based branch-and-bound method, which, unlike other nonconvex approaches for the MMV problem, such as the greedy methods and sparse Bayesian learning techniques, provides a solution with an optimality assessment even with early termination.
-We also present an approximate solution approach based on randomized rounding that yields high-quality feasible solutions of the proposed MISDP reformulation at a practically affordable computation time for problems of extremely large dimensions.
-Numerical simulations demonstrate the improved error performance of our proposed method in comparison to several popular DOA estimation methods.
-In particular, compared to the deterministic maximum likelihood (DML) estimator, which is often used as a benchmark, the proposed method applied with the randomized rounding algorithm exhibits a superior estimation performance at a significantly reduced running time.
+We propose a joint sparse maximum a posteriori (MAP) estimator for DOA estimation from multiple snapshots, reformulated as a mixed-integer semidefinite program (MISDP).
+This enables efficient computation of globally optimal solutions using off-the-shelf MISDP solvers based on the branch-and-bound method.
+Unlike other nonconvex approaches for joint sparse recovery, such as the greedy methods and sparse Bayesian learning techniques, it provides a solution with an optimality assessment even with early termination.
+Additionally, we present a more scalable approximate solution approach for the MISDP problem based on randomized rounding.
+Numerical simulations demonstrate the improved threshold behavior, resolution, and robustness of our proposed method against popular DOA estimation methods.
+In particular, the proposed method applied with the randomized rounding algorithm exhibits a superior estimation performance at a significantly reduced running time, compared to the deterministic maximum likelihood (DML) estimator.